“True, I talk of dreams,

 The story is a bit predictable but if you look past that there is something deeper.

 I was also fascinated to discover that the secretaries of Juliet are real.
 They pen answers to thousands of letters from all over the world.
 The home of Juliet, real or not, is one of the most popular tourist sites in Italy.
-It doesn’t matter that the balcony is a 20th century addition.
-Nor that Juliet is a mythical character.
+It doesn’t matter that the balcony is a 20th-century addition.
+Nor, that Juliet is a mythical character.
 For those that write the letters, she is real.

 What inspires you?
 What are you passionate about?
 Do you have a special place that gets your creative energy flowing?
 Check out this article about another Italian destination for romance, the Amalfi Coast.

 If you need an Italy fix, watch Letters to Juliet.
 Sit down with a bottle of wine and plate of antipasti and feast your eyes on the gorgeous scenery.
 If you are a romantic sort you’ll love the story.